Hiroshji/Hiroshji/README.md

 # Hey there!
 I am an IT Student from Norway.

-- 🌱 I’m currently learning: Python
+- 🌱 I’m currently learning: Python and cisco
-- 🔭 I’m currently working on: PyQT6-Tetris
 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/Hiroshji?tab=repositories)

 <details>